 Facilities exempt from paying the levy

-Scheduled waste facilities that only dispose of slags or virgin excavated natural material (or both these types of waste) are exempted from paying the levy.
+- scheduled waste disposal facilities that only dispose of slags or virgin excavated natural material

 An EPA-licensed landfill can claim an exemption from paying the levy for

 - waste collected as part of a community service or activity